Sport during pregnancy: Tips & Videos

 Which sports are best during pregnancy?

 Expectant mums who did a lot of sport before pregnancy can continue their training.
-Until the end of the 3rd quarter.
-After the first month, female athletes can even continue to do competitive sports - after that, doctors usually advise against it.
+Up to the end of the 3rd month, female athletes can even continue to do competitive sports – after that, doctors usually advise against it.

 Moderate training is recommended for all other expectant mums, with a recommendation to listen to their body and not to let ambition set the pace.